Digital Innovation for Net-Zero Buildings

 How might we enable the application of digital technology in buildings to accelerate our progress* towards net-zero targets?” *(in a just and equitable way)

-Since early 2022, the Lab has been convening a multi-stakeholder cohort of over 30 committed leaders representing utilities, regulatory bodies, technology and data experts, governmental agencies, entrepreneurs and building specialists to address this question.
-Together they have been exploring the complexity of this issue and have identified four key areas of innovation, equity, data, policy and business case, and are now working on collaborative solutions across these areas.
+Starting in 2022, the Lab convened a multi-stakeholder cohort of over 30 committed leaders representing utilities, regulatory bodies, technology and data experts, governmental agencies, entrepreneurs and building specialists to address this question.
+Together they explored the complexity of this issue and identified four key areas of innovation for creative solutioning: equity, data, policy and business case.

 Solution Prototyping and Initiative Development

-The current phase of this innovation challenge is focused on clarifying and testing high-potential, participant-led solutions that address the convening question, respond to the key innovation areas and that the group feels compelled to champion.
-These may be possible future candidates for the Impact Studio.
-From a long list of potential solutions, three solutions were prioritized and are being progressed together with a group of leaders.
+The final phase of this innovation challenge focused on clarifying and testing high-potential, participant-led solutions that addressed the convening question, responded to the key innovation areas and that the group felt compelled to champion.
+From a long list of potential solutions, three solutions were prioritized and were progressed together with a group of leaders.

 An Overview of the Solutions